rajat621/Fake_Ad_Detector/README.md

 - 🔐 Displays trust score (0–100)
 - 🔗 Checks Google Fact Check API for credible sources
 - 🌐 Built as a browser extension (content script)
-- 🗃️ Logs each analysis result to backend database
+- 🗃️ Logs each analysis result to the backend database

 ---